ssmi8/Escape_Haunted_House/README.md

 ## Introduction

 This a small interactive adventure game that challenges the player to try and escape from a horror house after being held captive by a mysterious person.
 There is only one way out and many ways to be caught, trying to escape.
-We use a command line interface to let the user interact with the game.
+I used a command line interface to let the user interact with the game.
 The user will make their decisions based on the scenario they find them selves in and their decisions will ultimately win the game or lose the game.

 ## Design